ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ![Service Binding](./imgs/ro_list_report/service_binding.png)

-Note that after creating a service binding, the service in not published, yet.
+Note that after creating a service binding, the service is not published, yet.
 This means that the service can not be accessed.
 To publish the service click on the `Publish local service endpoint` link.
 This generates the necessary artefacts for the service to be accessible.
-Once the publishing has completed active the service again.
+Once the publishing has been completed active the service again.

 Publishing the service results in two changes in the service binging: